danielcruz1/danielcruz1/README.md

 - 👨‍💻 All of my projects are available right here on [GitHub!](https://github.com/danielcruz1)

-- 💬 Ask me about **my unique transition into the software development field.**
+- 💬 Ask me about **my unique transition into the software development.**

 - 📫 How to reach me: **danielcruz-webdev@gmail.com**